houseofstake/house-of-stake-contracts/API.md

 /// Requires 1 yocto NEAR.
 #[payable]
 pub fn set_lockup_code_deployers(&mut self, lockup_code_deployers: Vec<AccountId>);

+/// Sets the list of account IDs that can pause the contract.
+/// Can only be called by the owner.
+/// Requires 1 yocto NEAR.
+#[payable]
+pub fn set_guardians(&mut self, guardians: Vec<AccountId>);

+/// Checks if the contract is paused. pub fn is_paused(&self) -> bool;

+/// Pauses the contract.
+/// Can only be called by the guardian.
+/// Requires 1 yocto NEAR.
+#[payable]
+pub fn pause(&mut self);

+/// Unpauses the contract.
+/// Can only be called by the owner.
+/// Requires 1 yocto NEAR.
+#[payable]
+pub fn unpause(&mut self);

 /// Deploys the lockup contract.
 /// If the lockup contract is already deployed, the method will fail after the attempt.